clangstonhinton/python-api-challenge/README.md

 Use APIs to extract and analysis weather and geo data

 ## Background
-Employed Python scripts to visualize the weather of over 500 cities of varying distances from the equator and created respresentative models of weather characteristics.
+Employed Python scripts and APIs to visualize the weather of over 500 cities of varying distances from the equator.
+Representative models were created of the weather characteristics across the cities.
+Extracted the nearest hotel to a select list of "ideal" vacation destinations and plotted the cities on a map.

-## Data Description
- - 9 treament drugs and 1 placebo were test in 249 mice over 45 days.
- - One mouse was removed from the data due to duplicate measurements.
- - In the final data set of 248 mice, the ratio of male to female mice was nearly even at 50.4% vs 49.6%, respectively.
- - The final number of observations in the study totaled 1,880 and the observations per drug ranged from 148 to 230, indicating robust sample sizes for each drug tested.
- - The starting measurement for each tumor was ~45 mm3 across all tested treatments.

 ## Approach